Sharp Schauder Estimates for some Degenerate Kolmogorov Equations

 \begin{REM}[Constants depending on the H\"older moduli of the coefficients] In equation \eqref{FIRST_SMOOTHING_NON_DEG}, we denoted $\Lambda :=C\big(\|a\|_{L^\infty(C_\d^\gamma)}+\|\gF_1\|_{L^\infty(C_\d^\gamma)} \big)$, i.e. $\Lambda $ explicitly depends on the H\"older moduli of the coefficients $a$ and $\gF_1$ on the time interval $[0,T] $.
 Importantly, in the following, we will keep the generic notation $\Lambda $ for any constant depending on the H\"older moduli of $a,\gF $, but \textbf{not} on the supremum norms of $a$ and $(D_{}\gF_i)_{i\in \leftB 2,n\rightB} $ and such that $\Lambda \rightarrow 0 $ when the H\"older moduli of $a$, $\gF_1 $ and for any $i\in \leftB 2,n\rightB $, $\gF_i $ w.r.t. to the variables $i$ to $n$, themselves tend to 0.
 In other words, $\Lambda $ is meant to tend to 0 when the coefficients do not vary much.
 In the computations below $\Lambda $ may change from line to line but will always enjoy the previous property. \end{REM}

 Equation \eqref{FIRST_SMOOTHING_NON_DEG} thus precisely yields a time smoothing effect corresponding exactly to the H\"older continuity exponent $\gamma $ of the coefficients.
 The previous choice of $(\tau,\bxi) $ is known as the \textit{forward} parametrix and seems adapted as soon as one is led to estimate derivatives of the solution.
-This was for instance already the choice performed in the non-degenerate case by Il'in \textit{et al} \cite{ilin:kala:olei:62} or Friedman \cite{frie:64} in relation with Schauder estimates or by Di Francesco and Polidoro \cite{difr:poli:06} in the current degenerate Kolmogorov setting with a linear drift.

 Let us mention that, as far as one is concerned with density estimates, which formally amounts to replace $u_m(s,\x),\ u_m(s,\y) $ in \eqref{DUHAMEL_PERTURB} with $p^m(t,T,\x,\z),\ p^m(s,T,\y,\z) $ (density at some fixed point $\z\in \R^{nd} $ of $\X_T^m $ starting from $\x$ at time $t$), or with the well-posedness of the martingale problem, another choice, consisting in freezing in $(\tau,\bxi)=(s,\y) $ in the above equation, could also be considered.
 Note that the freezing parameters would here depend on the time and spatial integration variables.
-This \textit{backward} approach was first introduced by McKean and Singer \cite{mcke:sing:67} and led successfully to density estimates and well-posedness of the martingale problem for the current model \eqref{SYST} in the respective works \cite{dela:meno:10}, \cite{meno:17}, \cite{chau:meno:17}.
+This \textit{backward} approach was first introduced by Il'in \textit{et al} \cite{ilin:kala:olei:62} (see also Friedman \cite{frie:64} or McKean and Singer \cite{mcke:sing:67}) and led successfully to density estimates and well-posedness of the martingale problem for the current model \eqref{SYST} in the respective works \cite{dela:meno:10}, \cite{meno:17}, \cite{chau:meno:17}.

 However, when dealing with derivatives, the forward perturbative approach appears more flexible since it allows to exploit cancellation techniques whereas this is much trickier in the backward case for which $\tilde p^{m,(s,\y)}(t,s,\x,\y) $ is not a density w.r.t. $\y$.
 Some associated errors associated with this approach are thoroughly discussed in \cite{chau:meno:17}.